 You can shape your scones in three different ways.

 - Press the dough to 1 1/2 to 2 inches thick.
 Use a biscuit tool to cut out scones.
-Do not twist the biscuit cutter, or you will seal the edges, and your scones will not rise.
+Do not twist the biscuit cutter.
+Twisting seals the cut edges of the dough together, which prevents the layers from separating during baking and produces a scone that does not rise as tall.

 - Press the dough into a circle.
 Make cut lines halfway through the dough.
 After baking, cut along the lines while the scones are still warm.

 - Make gluten-free drop scones.
-Drop the dough onto the baking sheet using an ice cream scoop or a large cookie scoop.
+Drop the dough onto the baking sheet using a large ice cream scoop or a large cookie scoop.

 Email This Recipe To Me!